 The Company is named as a defendant in an action filed in the Superior Court of Delaware in New Castle County, entitled The State of Delaware, William French v.
 Card Compliant, LLC, et. al. The case was filed under seal in June 2013 and was unsealed on March 26, 2014.
 The complaint in this case alleges that the Company and the other defendants in the case, including a number of large retailers and restaurant companies, knowingly refused to fulfill obligations under Delaware's Abandoned Property Law by failing to report and deliver "unclaimed gift card funds" to the State of Delaware, and knowingly made, used or caused to be made or used, false statements and records to conceal, avoid or decrease an obligation to pay or transmit money to Delaware in violation of the Delaware False Claims and Reporting Act.
 The complaint seeks an order that the Company cease and desist from violating the Delaware False Claims and Reporting Act, monetary damages (including treble damages under the False Claims and Reporting Act), penalties, and attorneys' fees and costs.
-The case is at an early stage and the Company therefore is unable to make a reasonable estimate of the probable loss or range of losses, if any, that might arise from this matter.
+The case was removed to U.S. federal district court for the District of Delaware, and plaintiffs have filed a motion to remand the case to the Superior Court for the State of Delaware.
+The Company has also filed a motion to dismiss the complaint.
+The case is at an early stage, and the Company therefore is unable to make a reasonable estimate of the probable loss or range of losses, if any, that might arise from this matter.
 The Company intends to vigorously defend this action.

 In the normal course of business, the Company is subject to other proceedings, lawsuits and claims.
 Such matters are subject to many uncertainties, and outcomes are not predictable with assurance.
-Consequently, the Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of April 1, 2014.
+Consequently, the Company is unable to ascertain the ultimate aggregate amount of monetary liability or financial impact with respect to these matters as of July 1, 2014.
 These matters could affect the operating results of any one financial reporting period when resolved in future periods.
 Management believes that an unfavorable outcome with respect to these matters is remote or a potential range of loss is not material to the Company's consolidated financial statements.
 Significant increases in the number of these claims, or one or more successful claims that result in greater liabilities than the Company currently anticipates, could materially and adversely affect the Company's business, financial condition, results of operations or cash flows.